Grammatical aspect in the Slavic languages

 All Slavic languages distinguish between at least two kinds of grammatical aspect: the imperfective aspect and the perfective aspect.
 While usage varies between languages, imperfective forms are typically used to signify incomplete actions, actions which occur regularly, or actions still in progress.
 By contrast, the perfective is commonly used to express completeness or totality, and often contextualizes an action within a specific point in time and space.
 The use of one aspect over another in certain contexts can connote a certain level of politeness.
 Aspectual pairs are typically formed using imperfectivizing suffixes or perfectivizing prefixes, though alternations in vowel quality, vowel length, or stress may also be used.
-Some verbs, especially loanwords, may perform the grammatical role of both aspects, though some languages deal with the ambiguity by applying a perfectivizing prefix or an imperfectivizing suffix to the word in order to give it a more clear grammatical role in the sentence.
+Some verbs, especially loanwords, may perform the grammatical role of both aspects, though some languages deal with the ambiguity by applying a perfectivizing prefix or an imperfectivizing suffix to the word in order to give it a clearer grammatical role in the sentence.

 The development of the Slavic aspectual system dates back to Proto-Slavic, the most recent common ancestor of the Slavic languages, during which aspect overtook grammatical tense's importance in verbal constructions.
 Although the ancestral Proto-Indo-European language also marked for aspect, it has a much more robust and central role in the Slavic languages.
-The exact origin of the system is the subject of scholarly debate, but it appears that a major development was the semantic bleaching of certain spacial prefixes.
+Over time, a system of affixation mostly replaced the inherited Proto-Indo-European system, though features persist mainly in some South Slavic languages.
+The exact origin of the affixation system is the subject of scholarly debate, but it appears that a major development was the semantic bleaching of certain spacial prefixes.
 These prefixes once had a strict semantic role, usually signifying some sort of spacial relationship such as "away from" or "with", but overuse in certain contexts caused the prefixes to be reanalyzed as serving a grammatical rather than semantic function.

 Although derived from a common system, usage of aspect among the Slavic languages varies considerably.
 Linguists have categorized usage using an East–West isogloss to distinguish them, though the system is not based on any phylogenetic relationship; in other words, the division among these languages is not based on an internal subfamilial relationship, but similar developments which evolved in parallel.
 The East Slavic languages and Bulgarian comprise the Eastern group, while Czech, Slovak, Slovene, and the Sorbian languages make up the Western group.
 Both Polish and Serbo-Croatian defy strict categorization into either group and are treated as transitional varieties, though Polish leans east in its usage and Serbo-Croatian leans westward.
 Macedonian occupies a unique position, either as a particularly divergent form of the Eastern group or as a transitional language which leans further eastward than Polish.